The remittance facility under the Scheme is not available for the following:

 This is kind of working in the regulatory grey area.
 What RBI doesn’t want Indians to do with money sent abroad under LRS is not to be in any situation where there is a margin call or additional need for funds for those positions.
 They also very broadly say not to take exposure to any leveraged products.

-If you take a legal opinion from any reputed law firm or chartered accountant, they will say it best not to do any options trading with the funds sent out using LRS.
+If you take a legal opinion from any reputed law firm or chartered accountant, they will say it best not to trade any options with the funds sent out using LRS.

 What if the initial amount for the trading account is funded by selling RSUs or options in the US stock markets, provided by foreign MNCs for their employees?
 In this case, person is not sending the amount from India via LRS.